Health Behavior Students

 They share a demonstrated passion for public health and a dedication to bettering the lives of those around them.

 Through their coursework, students learn from leading researchers and practitioners and work on current public health problems both in the classroom and in practice.
-MPH students must complete a practicum and Capstone Project project.Doctoral students develop the skills to lead and conduct research projects.
+MPH students must complete a practicum and the Health Behavior Capstone.Doctoral students develop the skills to lead and conduct research projects.
 Our Student Services Team provides resources on topics including the School, University, community, in-state residency and housing.

 Outside the classroom, they pursue professional, personal and career development extracurricular activities for students.
 Many of our students take leadership roles with the Minority Health Conference, publish and present their work in journals and conferences across the country.
 Some begin their own initiatives.